PavanRangani/docs/docs/prd/family/families.md

 #### System Rule

-- Mark as Lead is applicable only for `Advisor` role.
+- Mark as Lead is applicable for all roles having more than one users.
 - At a time, only one user can be marked as lead.
-  - It is also possible that not a single user is marked as a lead.

 #### UX Rule

-- Each `Advisor` has a checkbox and this checkbox is exclusive.
+- Each roles having more than one users has a checkbox and this checkbox is exclusive.
 Exclusive checkbox means that at a time only one of the values is true.
 - In the list page or detail page
   - Show tick mark as suffix if that user is mark as lead for that family.